 Negi is an allium (related to onions and garlic) that is grown similarly to leeks and can reach unbelievably lengths when properly cultivated.
 Negi comes in two varietals, Negi W5 for cooler weather and Negi S8 for warmer weather.
 Each varietal can be direct seeded, but transplants are recommended.
 When growing Negi it's important to leave space between each plant as well as regularly piling up soil around the shank of the vegetable to promote growth and keep the shank hidden from the sun.
 Negi can be harvested when the shank reaches anywhere between 10-18 inches in length, once the fistulosum layers have formed together and tightened.

-- Prune seedlings at 5" in length — cut to remove top 1" to stimulate more growth.
+- Prune seedlings at 5" in length — cut to remove top 1" to stimulate more growth (should be 4" tall).

 - If multiple seedlings per cell, gently separate prior to transplanting.